GilaGlazer/.Wit-Python/README.md

 CodeGuard is a backend system designed to automatically analyze Python code every time the user runs the `wit push` command.
 It acts as a lightweight Continuous Integration (CI) tool focused on code quality by detecting common issues in code and providing visual insights through graphs.

 The system uses Python's Abstract Syntax Tree (AST) to inspect code, identifies issues such as long functions, unused variables, missing docstrings, and large files, and then generates informative graphs with Matplotlib to help developers maintain clean and efficient code.

+Now includes support for **MongoDB** to track historical analysis results over time and generate trends.

 ---